Yep, I know…this is not my usual yummy looking piece of food in the picture above. But trust me, it is a delicious part of treats to come.

 I could buy the fondant for $8 a pound or I could make it.
 So I searched high and low looking for a recipe that was easy (that’s not a word that is usually associated with fondant) and not only edible but delicious.
 Since I didn’t want people to have to stop and disrobe their snowman before shoveling him into their watering mouths.
 I found a recipe by Peggy Weaver and tweaked it just a bit.

 Think twice before doing something new.
 This may become something you are expected to do again and again.
 This advice can be applied to many different scenarios and I’ll let you decide where it fits best for you.

 - Vegetable Shortening (Crisco or a non-hydrogenated Vegetable Shortening – but it must be solid)

 - 1/2 Teaspoon Vanilla

 Put marshmallows and 2 tablespoons of water into a glass bowl and microwave on high for 30 seconds.
 Remove bowl from microwave and stir.
 Repeat this until all of the marshmallows are melted.
 Only put it in for 30 seconds at a time.
 Be careful – this mixture can get extremely hot during the melting process.

-Once everything is melted, add 3/4 of the powdered sugar to the bowl and gently stir to lightly combine.
+Once everything is melted, add 3/4 of the powdered sugar to the bowl and gently stir to lightly combine along with the vanilla.